-On May 2, 2016, Caminos de Agua Executive Director Dylan Terrell installed a biochar system in a rural elementary school in Vergel de Guadalupe.
-This system deals with a persistent problem in many communities.
-The local water authorities install chlorination systems to treat water, but community members dislike the taste and then avoid drinking water.
+In May 2016, Caminos de Agua Executive Director Dylan Terrell installed a biochar system in a rural elementary school in Vergel de Guadalupe.
+This system deals with a persistent problem in many communities: chemical-tasting water from over-chlorination.
+The local water authorities install chlorination systems to treat water, but community members dislike the taste and often avoid drinking water.
 This system improves the taste and creates clean, safe water.
-He learned this technology from Aqueous Solutions in the January Biochar Water Filtration Course that he attended in Thailand.
-We are excited to bring this technology around to this side of the globe and even more excited to host Aqueous Solutions in July for a week-long course (Special Topics in Water Supply and Treatment for Developing Communities) on the use of biochar in water filtration.
-Spaces are still available!

 The shallow well pump was designed especially for this community by Aaron Krupp, the Research and Technology Coordinator of Caminos de Agua.
 It uses the principles of a rope pump, and is based on existing designs found on websites such as ropepumps.org.
 This pump is intended to provide an accompanying solution to the immediate need for water: the community can mix water from the shallow well with rainwater collected in the cisterns, increasing the volume of safe water available to the community.
 By following Caminos de Agua’s dilution guidelines, the community can not only keep the mixed water below contamination limits for dangerous minerals but can actually obtain water with a mineral balance ideal for human consumption, as recommended by the World Health Organization.